vyshakh/react-native-uaepass/README.md

 #### Author

 Hi there!
-I'm [Vyshakh Parakkat](https://www.linkedin.com/in/vyshakhparakkat/) a passionate mobile developer with a diverse skill set.
+I'm [Vyshakh Parakkat](https://www.linkedin.com/in/vyshakhparakkat/).
 My expertise lies in crafting robust solutions using React Native, ReactJS, Kubernetes, Fastlane and Python.

-I hope this project helps you to integrate UAE Pass without hassle.
+I hope this project helps you to integrate UAE Pass without any hassle.
 If you have any questions, suggestions, or just want to connect, feel free to reach out.

 Happy coding! 🚀